anhtuank7c/learn-python/README.md

     obj.access_protected()

     # example 02
+    # Python doesn't block access to private data, it just leaves for the wisdom of the programmer,
+    # not to write any code that access it from outside the class.
+    # You can still access the private attributes/methods by Python's name mangling technique
-    # we still able to access private attributes and methods but will breaks the encapsulation principle
+    # but will breaks the encapsulation principle so not recommend to do this in real-life
-    # by using mangled name
-    # Not recommended to use this way.
     class SubClass(MyClass):
       def access_protected(self):
         print(self._MyClass__private_var) # I am protected